-Purge Types Description Ink Usage Purge Counts (See Note 2.)
-Purge Codes (In the maintenance mode, Function code 76) (See Note 1.)
-Normal purge This purge operation removes dried ink sticking to the head nozzles.
-Black: 0.21 mL Per color: 0.13 mL Black: 11 Total of colors: 21 1 Periodical reset purge This purge operation removes any bubbles that have accumulated in the ink supply tubes.
-Black: 0.44 mL Per color: 0.32 mL Black: 24 Total of colors: 54 2 Power purge More powerful than a periodical reset purge, this purge operation is for removing stubborn clogging from the head nozzles and ink supply tubes.
-Black: 0.59 mL Per color: 0.38 mL Black: 32 Total of colors: 64 3 Initial purge When the user loads ink cartridges for the first time, this purge operation automatically runs to refill the ink supply tubes and print head with fresh ink.
-Black: 2.92 mL Per color: 2.59 mL User reset purge This purge operation should be performed if the print quality problem persists after a user has performed the purge operation repeatedly by pressing the Ink (Ink Management) key.
-Black: 0.50 mL Per color: 0.32 mL Black: 28 Total of colors: 54 5 Engine setup purge This purge operation refills the ink supply tubes with ink when there is no ink in those tubes.
-Black: 2.92 mL Per color: 2.59 mL
+Purge Types Description Ink U Jsage Purge Cou (See Note Purge Codes (In the maintenance mode, Function code 76) Normal purge This purge operation removes dried ink sticking to the head nozzles.
+Black: Per color: 0.21 mL 0.13 mL Black: Total of colors: 1121 1 Periodical reset purge This purge operation removes any bubbles that have accumulated in the ink supply tubes.
+Black: Per color: 0.44 mL 0.32 mL 2454 2 Power purge More powerful than a periodical reset purge, this purge operation is for removing stubborn clogging from the head nozzles and ink supply tubes.
+Black: Per color: 0.59 mL 0.38 mL 32 64 3 Initial purge When the user loads ink cartridges for the first time, this purge operation automatically runs to refill the ink supply tubes and print head with fresh ink.
+Black: Per color: 2.92 mL 2.59 mL 163 432 4 User reset purge This purge operation should be performed if the print quality problem persists after a user has performed the purge operation repeatedly by pressing the Ink (Ink Management) key.
+Black: Per color: 0.50 mL 0.32 mL 28 54 5 Engine setup purge This purge operation refills the ink supply tubes with ink when there is no ink in those tubes.
+Black: Per color: 2.92 mL 2.59 mL Black: Total of colors: 163 432 6